millsoft/millsoft/README.md

 my name is Michael.

-- 🔭 I’m currently working on a project for sending emails using symfony and vuejs
-- 🌱 I’m currently learning symfony, shopware, aws, ...
+- 🌱 I’m currently learning nextjs, react, php, ...
-- 👯 I’m looking to collaborate on php stuff
+- 👯 I’m looking to collaborate on php and react stuff
 - 📫 How to reach me: @MilMikeDev on twitter
-- ⚡ Fun fact: currently I skip dinners to get rid of my extra weight xD
+- ⚡ Fun fact: it works on my machine